ShiyuFan0820/CSLearningNote/BasicLearning/Basic_9_web_foundation.md

 ### Heading Element

 When writing the heading element, it starts with an opening tag `<h1>` and ends with a closing tag `</h1>`, the text content is between the opening and closing tag.
-There are 6 hierarchies of headlines in total.
+There are 6 hierarchies of headlines in total, the advantage of using this is that it can automatically generate directories.
+Remember do not have more than one head 1 in the code.

 For example:
 ```